sitefestmap/map/README.md

 ## Vite Config

-This needs setting up for Multi-page apps in Vite, where there are multiple HTML files in the root folder.
+Config for Vanilla JS Multi-page apps in Vite, where there are multiple HTML files in the root folder.

 ```sh
 import { resolve } from 'path'